...

 LCD = 2^3 x 3 x 5 = 8 x 3 x 5 = 120

-Check out this video to watch the exact steps on how to find the Lowest Common Denominator or LCD in action:
+Check out this video where John explains the exact steps on how to find the Lowest Common Denominator or LCD:

 Need more help with fractions?
 Check out our full Pre-Algebra or Math Foundations course to learn much, much more!